 Here at Sunshine Dental we encourage you to attend regularly so that any changes in your mouth can be identified such as white patches and ulcers that don’t heal.
 We routinely carry out oral cancer screening at examination appointments and as dental care professionals, we can help you maintain good oral health and give you advice, support and encouragement on stopping smoking.
 By cutting down or stopping your mouth benefits very quickly and you will notice changes almost immediately.
 National No Smoking Day is a great time to stop with people all around the world taking action, however, everyone has their own way to stop and you can take the action immediately or at a date that suits you.

-If you would like further information or are worried about your teeth and gums, why not ring us for a friendly chat on 0115 9733591.
+If you would like further information our dental services or are worried about your teeth and gums, why not ring us for a friendly chat on 0115 9733591 or complete our online contact form.
 We are here to help.